Water bill payment plans and hardship programs.

 A number of water companies allow qualified customers to enter into some form of payment plan.
 These can be a standard program or they may be customized to fit the individual customers needs.
-In addition to that option, some companies may offer discounts on water or sewer bills or provide some type of direct financial assistance.
+In addition to that option, some companies listed below by city and county may offer discounts on water or sewer bills or provide some type of direct financial assistance.

 While not all water companies offer these resources to customers, it is worth while to ask.
 They are not usually well known or advertised to customers, so people need to specifically ask for any type of payment programs or financial aid that may be available to them.
 Even if a water company does not offer this to customers, they may be able to refer individuals to other local charities or non-profits.
 While it is rare, in some municipalities there may be some form of government cash assistance program for paying water or sewer bills.